Joint Pain Therapy

 How is Stem Cell Therapy used for joint pain?

-Valley Pain Centers uses amnion allograft (tissue graft) in their Stem Cell Therapy, which contains growth factors that modulate inflammation, reduce scar tissue formation, and enhance healing.
+Valley Neurology and Pain uses amnion allograft (tissue graft) in their Stem Cell Therapy, which contains growth factors that modulate inflammation, reduce scar tissue formation, and enhance healing.
 Specifically, these growth factors stimulate the release of the body’s own stem cells and have anti-inflammatory properties.
 They also contain hyaluronic acid, which lubricates joints and tendons, easing pain and helping to restore mobility.
 To learn more about Stem Cell Therapy, click here.

 What are other methods of treating joint pain?